emilyleongg/web102_prework/README.md

 ## Notes

 I got a bit confused of what the website was supposed to look like when it came to how the filtered games that were funded and unfunded were supposed to be shown on the screen.
 This lead to me trying to fix a problem that didn't need to be fixed.
-I also had some trouble understanding destructions, and the new javascript that was part of this prework.
+I also had some trouble understanding some of the new javascript that was part of this prework.

 ## License